 '''

 template <class T>

+void uninitialized_destructive_move(T from, T to)

-void destructive_move(T to, T from) noexcept( / see below / );
+noexcept( / see below / );

 '''

 Requires: If is_trivially_destructive_movable<T>::value is false, then T shall be MoveConstructible.

 Preconditions: to shall be a pointer to allocated memory of suitable size and alignment for an object of type T; from shall be a pointer to an existing object that is not a base-class subobject.